-In the process of fulfilling the major requirements, Honors candidates must pass Economics 494 (section H), earn a grade of A- or better in Economics 495 (section H), and maintain a grade point average of 3.5 or higher in the major and 3.2 or higher overall.
+In the process of fulfilling the major requirements, Honors candidates must pass Economics 494 (section H) and earn a grade of A- or better in Economics 495 (section H).
+An Honors candidate must have a GPA of 3.50 or higher in the Economics major and a GPA of 3.20 or higher overall at the time of graduation in order to be granted honors.
+This policy does not allow rounding upward to meet the minimum requirements.

 High Honors will be granted when, based upon discernable criteria, three-fourths of the department approves a recommendation from the advising committee that High Honors should be granted.
 The advising committee will provide details explaining why a student's work rises to the level of High Honors.